-This vegan Caesar salad is bursting with savory, umami flavors, just like a classic Caesar salad!
-It has creaminess from a homemade vegan cashew Caesar dressing and makes a well-balanced meal with roasted chickpeas and cashew parmesan.
+This vegetarian Caesar salad is bursting with savory, umami flavors, just like a classic Caesar salad!
+It is super easy to make and features a cashew Caesar dressing, savory roasted chickpeas, and homemade croutons.

 Recipe features